Learn how Intuit Enterprise Suite helps streamline business operations

 What is multi-entity consolidation?

 Multi-entity consolidation refers to the process of combining financial statements from all entities within a business into a single set of financial reports.
-This process ensures that intercompany transactions are eliminated and the financial results accurately reflect the organization’s total performance.
+This process ensures that the organization is eliminating intercompany transactions and the financial results accurately reflect the organization’s total performance.

 Multi-entity accounting software helps automate various accounting tasks and provides enhanced reporting capabilities, significantly improving efficiency, accuracy, and compliance.